On The War Memorial Trail….2025 Faces of Holten Exhibition Part 6: Soldiers Killed In Battle In The Netherlands

 Grave of Charlie Tuplin in the Canadian War Cemetery in Holten.
 (Photo credit: Daria Valkenburg)

 Thank you to June Gillis for sharing information about Charles ‘Charlie’ Borden Tuplin.
-If you have information to share about Canadian soldiers buried in The Netherlands, or memories to share about Charles Borden Tuplin or the other soldiers mentioned in this posting, please email us at dariadv@yahoo.ca, comment on the blog, or send a tweet to @researchmemori1.
+If you have information to share about Canadian soldiers buried in The Netherlands, or memories to share about Charles Borden Tuplin or the other soldiers mentioned in this posting, please email us at memorialtrail@gmail.com, or comment on the blog.

 Screenshot_2021-02-27 On The War Memorial Trail With Pieter Valkenburg